mlcommons/ck/README.md

 intended to make AI accessible to everyone by harnessing the growing complexity and cost of development, benchmarking, optimization, deployment, and maintenance of
 AI/ML applications and systems across diverse and rapidly evolving models, datasets, software and hardware from the cloud to the edge.

-MLCommons CK is being developed, supported and maintained by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md), [cTuning foundation](https://cTuning.org), [cKnowledge.org](https://cKnowledge.org) and [individual contributors](CONTRIBUTING.md).
+This project is being developed, supported and maintained by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md), [cTuning foundation](https://cTuning.org), [cKnowledge.org](https://cKnowledge.org) and [individual contributors](CONTRIBUTING.md).
 It includes the following sub-projects: